tjhartline/tjhartline.github.io/index.md

 - [Reviews](/reviews/)

 ### Developed and Managed By: Tammy Hartline
-Copywrite 2024 Tammy Hartline.
-All rights reserved.
+"Copywrite 2024 Tammy Hartline.
+All rights reserved."